 There is a direct relationship between the stated objectives of the coalition Government and the aims of Supporters Direct.
 This paper offers some practical means by which Government policy can be implemented.
 Issues covered include: Supporters, Community and Local Social Value; existing Company Law; Community Asset legislation; UK Sports Law; the Localism Bill; and methods of financing supporter community ownership.

-Developing Football Regulation to Encourage Supporter Community Ownership in Football
+Attached to this article: Developing Public Policy to Encourage Supporter Community Ownership in Football - Briefing 1